atalon-lip6/ttk-test/doc/TEMPLATING_state.md

  * Do some benchmarking.

- * Todo check rather during compilation time, for type of triangulation in things using progressive/approximate topoloty
+ * Check rather during compilation time, for type of triangulation in things using progressive/approximate topoloty

  * Maybe template multires topology also (and approximate, progressive)
+    * Approxtopo and progressivetopo if templatées => simpler?

  * For modules using setupTriangulation from multires, maybe do the templating inside multires setupTriangulation (and a new function?) instead of before calling setupTriangulation (less code)

+ * Triangulation : isExplicit, isImplicit, etc. ?
+    => DiscreteMorseSandwich.h

 ## Performance results:
  * 4-5 order of magnitude faster if calling just one function multiple times: